aseldawy/CS167/Labs/Lab9/CS167-Lab9.md

 ## Hints

 Spark tends to be very chatty on the console.
-If you would like to reduce the amount of logs written by Spark, create a file named `log4j.properties` under `src/main/resources` and include the following configuraiton in it.
+If you would like to reduce the amount of logs written by Spark, create a file named `log4j.properties` under `src/main/resources` and include the following configuration in it.

 ```properties
 # Set root logger level to INFO and its only appender to A1.